Flying insect numbers have plunged by 60% since 2004, GB survey finds | Bugs

 #Flying #insect #numbers #plunged #survey #finds #Insects

 Members in the British survey downloaded an app, Bugs Matter, which enabled them to document their journeys and the number of bugs squashed on their registration plates.
-The following survey will run from June to August.
+The subsequent survey will run from June to August.

 Quelle: www.theguardian.com